dvlahek/boundary-damped-wave-equilibrium-propagation/README.md

 - `locks/v5_experiment_config.json` records the block statistics, topology, seeds, damping, and noise settings added in release `v1.2.0-paper`.

-Generated results, caches, downloaded data, and model checkpoints are ignored by Git.
-The complete numerical result archive belongs in the article's Supplementary Data or an archival repository, not in the source repository.
+Generated results, downloaded datasets, caches, and model checkpoints are excluded from the repository.
+They can be reproduced using the documented commands, fixed configurations, and deterministic seeds.

 ## License